 (d) Quorum - A majority of the members of a multiple-member body shall constitute a quorum, but a smaller number may meet and adjourn from time to time.

-(e) Conflict of Interest - Unless such service may otherwise be authorized by law, no member of an elected multiple-member body shall, while holding such office, hold any other town office or employment for which a salary or other emolument is payable from the town treasury.
-No member of an elected multiple-member body shall hold any compensated appointed town office or employment until six months following the date on which the person's elected service to the town is terminated.
-This provision shall not prevent a town officer or town employee who has taken a leave of absence from such office or employment from resuming the same office or employment following service as an elected member of a multiple member board.
+(e) Conflict of Interest - Unless such service may otherwise be authorized by law, no member of an elected multiple-member body shall, while holding such office, hold any other city office or employment for which a salary or other emolument is payable from the city treasury.
+No member of an elected multiple-member body shall hold any compensated appointed city office or employment until six months following the date on which the person's elected service to the city is terminated.
+This provision shall not prevent a city officer or city employee who has taken a leave of absence from such office or employment from resuming the same office or employment following service as an elected member of a multiple member board.

-Provided, however, that an elected member of the town council shall not be prohibited by the preceding paragraph from holding a position under the authority of the school committee; and further that if the council president shall hold such an office or position the town council shall, by vote, designate the vice president or some other member of the town council not so ineligible to serve as school committee member in the council president's place, and such councillor shall have all the powers and duties of the council president serving as a school committee member as set forth in section 4-1 of this charter.
+Provided, however, that an elected member of the city council shall not be prohibited by the preceding paragraph from holding a position under the authority of the school committee; and further that if the council president shall hold such an office or position the city council shall, by vote, designate the vice president or some other member of the city council not so ineligible to serve as school committee member in the council president's place, and such councilor shall have all the powers and duties of the council president serving as a school committee member as set forth in section 4-1 of this charter.

 SECTION 8-7 NUMBER.